Have you ever created a CodeCommit repo using CloudFormation?

 Created an empty repo and thought to update your stack to add code later?
 Is that even possible?

-Don’t worry, we will answer all the above question in this post.
+Don’t worry, we will answer all the above questions in this post.

 Having said that, Let’s start with a brief introduction to AWS CodeCommit.